 The plan should also tell you when to call the provider.
 It is important to know what questions to ask your child's provider.

 Children with asthma need a lot of support at school.

 There are two basic kinds of medicine used to treat asthma.

 Long-term control drugs are taken every day to prevent asthma symptoms.
 Your child should take these medicines even if no symptoms are present.
 Some children may need more than one long-term control medicine.

 Quick relief or rescue asthma drugs work fast to control asthma symptoms.
 Children take them when they are coughing, wheezing, having trouble breathing, or having an asthma attack.

 Some of your child's asthma medicines can be taken using an inhaler.

 GETTING RID OF TRIGGERS

-It is important to know what things make your child's asthma worse.
-These are called asthma "triggers."
-Avoiding them is the first step toward helping your child feeling better.
+It is important to know your child's asthma triggers.
+Avoiding them is the first step toward helping your child feel better.